Constraining millisecond pulsar geometry using time-aligned radio and gamma-ray pulse profile: Magnetosphere and emission model

 The gamma-ray pulse width is a combination between the relativistic beaming effect and the depth of the line of sight crossing the current sheet.
 For infinitely thin current sheet, this width~$W_\gamma$ scales as the inverse of the wind Lorentz factor~$\Gamma$ and $W_\gamma \propto 1/\Gamma$ as shown by \cite{kirk_pulsed_2002}.
-If the thickness is finite, it will reach a lower limit reflecting the current sheet thickness scaled to the wind wavelength $\lambda_{\rm L}$, for ultra-relativistic speeds~$\Gamma\gg1$.
+If the thickness is finite, it will reach a lower limit reflecting the current sheet thickness scaled to the wind wavelength $\lambda_{\rm L}$ for ultra-relativistic speeds~$\Gamma\gg1$.
 This has been observed in the Geminga pulsar as reported by \cite{abdo_fermi-lat_2010}.
 The gamma-ray peak intensity for each pulse also depends on the length of the line of sight crossing the current sheet in each pulse.
 Contrary to the split monopole case, the striped wind geometry is less symmetric because of the distorted dipole due to rotation and plasma effects.
-This loss of symmetry imprints the associated pulsed profile, which is also less symmetric, showing discrepancies in the peak intensities, compared to the split monopole emission.
+This loss of symmetry imprints the associated pulsed profile, which is also less symmetric, showing discrepancies in the peak intensities compared to the split monopole emission.

 The sky maps are constructed as follows.
-First, we determine the polar cap rims by identifying the last closed field lines grazing the light-cylinder.
+First, we determine the polar cap rims by identifying the last closed field lines grazing the light cylinder.
 These field lines also draw the base of the current sheet in the striped wind.
 More precisely, radio emission is assumed to occur over the whole polar cap area at $r=R$ (therefore at zero altitudes in our simulation box).
-As we are not interested in the exact radio pulse profiles, which can often have a complex shape with multiple components, but only in the location of the maximum intensity taken as phase zero for time-alignment purposes, we modulate the polar cap emission with a Gaussian profile~$w$ peaking at the magnetic axis such that
+As we are not interested in the exact radio pulse profiles, which often obtain a complex shape with multiple components, but only in the location of the maximum intensity taken as phase zero for time-alignment purposes do we modulate the polar cap emission with a Gaussian profile~$w$ peaking at the magnetic axis such that